It was born out of a mistranslation and has been misused ever since....but let us do a little thought experiment first:

 His observation was not about listening to simultaneous conversations but measuring the exact position and momentum of a physical system, which he described as impossible to determine at the same time.
-And while he discussed this with numerous colleagues in German—Einstein, Pauli, Schrödinger, Bohr, Lorentz, Born, Planck—just to name some of the Solvay Conference group of 1927—the big step came in the publication in English, and there is "the Mongolian" in our analogy!
+And although he discussed this with numerous colleagues in German (Einstein, Pauli, Schrödinger, Bohr, Lorentz, Born, Planck just to name some of the Solvay Conference group of 1927) the big step came in the dissemination in English, and there is the Mongolian in our analogy!

-Originally Heisenberg wrote it as "Unschärfe Relation"—that transliterates to "Unsharpness Relationship"—but as there is really no such term in English ('blurred', 'fuzzy', 'vague' or 'ambiguous' have all been tried), the translation ended up as "the Uncertainty Principle"—when he had not used either term at all (some point to Eddington).
+Heisenberg’s idea had quickly been dubbed Unschärferelation, which transliterates to “unsharpness relationship,” but as there is really no such term in English ('blurred', 'fuzzy', 'vague' or 'ambiguous' have all been tried), the translation ended up as "the Uncertainty Principle"—when he had not used either term at all (some point to Eddington).
 And what followed is really quite close to the analogy as well: rather than stating that either position or momentum are "as yet undetermined", it became common usage and popular wisdom to jump to the conclusion that there is complete "uncertainty" at the fundamental level of physics, and nature, even free will and the universe as such.
 Laplace's Demon killed as collateral damage (obviously his days were numbered anyway....)

 Einstein remained skeptical his entire life: to him the "Unbestimmtheit" (Indeterminacy) was on the part of the observer: not realizing certain aspects of nature at this stage in our knowledge—rather than proof that nature itself is fundamentally undetermined and uncertain.
 In particular implications like the "Fernwirkung" (action at a distance) appeared to him "spukhaft" (spooky, eerie).
 But even in the days of quantum computing, qbits and tunnelling effects, I still would not want to bet against Albert ;) His intuitive grasp of nature survived so many critics and waves of counter-proof ended up counter-counter-proved.